vincekurtz/drake_ddp/README.md

 ## Examples

-The `drake-visualizer` must be running to view the generated trajectories.
+Meldis (`python -m pydrake.visualization.meldis`) must be running to view the generated trajectories.
 Further parameters can be found in each python script.

 Code for running iLQR over arbitrary discrete-time Drake `System` objects is provided in [`ilqr.py`](ilqr.py).